MEMRI: Overview

 The organization indirectly gained public prominence as a source of news and analysis about the Muslim world following the September 11 attacks and the subsequent war on terror by the Bush administration.
 According to MEMRI, its translations and reports are distributed to "congresspersons, congressional staff, policy makers, journalists, academics, and interested parties".
 According to Political Research Associates, MEMRI's translated articles and its commentary are routinely cited in national media outlets in the United States, including The New York Times, The Washington Post, and Los Angeles Times, while analyses by MEMRI staff and officers are frequently published by conservative media outlets such as National Review, Fox News, Commentary, and the Weekly Standard.
 Political Research Associates wrote that both critics and supporters of MEMRI note its increasing influence in shaping perceptions of the Middle East.
 It has maintained longstanding relations with law enforcement agencies.

-In 2012, Haaretz reported that Israeli intelligence agencies have reduced their monitoring of the Palestinian media with MEMRI and Palestinian Media Watch now providing the Israeli government with coverage of "anti-Israel incitement" in social media, blogs and other online sources.
+In 2012, Haaretz reported that Israeli intelligence agencies have reduced their monitoring of the Palestinian media with MEMRI and Palestinian Media Watch (PMW) now providing the Israeli government with coverage of "anti-Israel incitement" in social media, blogs and other online sources.
 The Prime Minister's Bureau has stated that before the government cites information provided by the two sources, the source of the material and its credibility is confirmed.